Safeguarding

 Our external partners who monitor and help us develop our safeguarding work are:

-• Independent Standards Visitor
+• NMS 3 Independent Visitor

 • Ofsted